AVakalos/Text-Social/README.md

 ## How to install and Run

+1. Create the TextSocial and Text Social Test databases in Postgres (e.g. pgAdmin, psql)
-To install the project build with maven and create the database with th schema creation script and populate the tables using the data script through postgres restore.
+2. Run the schema creation script on both of them. (schema_initialize.sql)
+3. Populate the tables of TextSocial database using the data script (data.sql) through postgres restore.
-After the database is set up you can run the application web server.
+   (The test database does not need population)
+4. Build the Maven project
+5. Start the application web server by running the main method in the App.java file.

 The passwords for all users is "1234".
 The requests can be sent with any client such as Postman.
 For the complete documentation of the rest API click [here](https://documenter.getpostman.com/view/29541731/2s9YRB2rbN).